 This unit aims to develop clinical practice skills to the level required for professional registration.
-The unit involves 375 hours of clinical placement [Art Therapy students] and 150 hours [Counselling students] working under the guidance of a clinical supervisor.
+The unit involves 375 hours of clinical placement working under the guidance of a clinical supervisor.
 It will involve group supervision of casework and in-depth discussion of issues arising from placements.